Skip to Content

 5. Minimalism is not linear

-I received an email recently from someone who said that they’re a minimalist at heart but, because of life circumstances, they were struggling with clutter and life just feels overwhelming.
+I received an email recently from someone who said they’re a minimalist at heart but, because of life circumstances, they were struggling with clutter and life just feels overwhelming.
 This resonated with me because I sometimes feel the same.

 I’m by no means a perfect minimalist (if indeed this person exists!) because sometimes I let my pursuit of minimalism slide.
 It may not be for a long time and sometimes I don’t sway very far from my minimalist goals, but I’m not always on top of the clutter in my life.